Best Transcription App for UX Researchers in 2026

 • Integration with research recruiting tools

-• Higher price point, especially for teams
+• Higher price, especially for teams

 • More structured analysis workflow